arivera12/PdfMakeNet/README.md

 Take note that this library as no server side render capabilities yet (Unless integration with NodeJs or any lib on c# that parses and executes javascript, if any one want these feature please file an issue with any recommendation or pull request).

+Maybe is some near future PdfMakeNet and others js libs may be posible to execute over c# using [Jint](https://github.com/sebastienros/jint) after they complete the implementations of ES5 and ES6 features.

+I opened this issue on Jint repository to keep track of this.
+[Run PdfMake on Jint](https://github.com/sebastienros/jint/issues/609)

 So based on the last sentence you still need to reference pdfmake.js and vfs_fonts.js files on your client or create your own pdfmake viewer for flawless integration.

 ## Documentation